 - Wash your hands often with soap and water or use an alcohol-based hand sanitizer before exercising.

 - Wipe down your exercise equipment before and after each use.

 - Consider personal-use items when possible (e.g bring your own yoga mat and/or your own towel).

 - Wear clothes that cover larger areas of your skin to create a barrier and reduce potential exposure.

-What should I do if I think I have symptoms consistent with monkeypox?
+What should I do if I think I have symptoms consistent with mpox?

-If you think you have symptoms suggestive of monkeypox please isolate yourself immediately.
-Wear an N95 mask and cover your rash with clothing or other materials (e.g bandages) if you must come in contact with anyone.
+If you think you have symptoms suggestive of mpox please isolate yourself immediately.
+Wear an N95 mask and cover your rash with clothing or other materials (e.g., bandages) if you must come in contact with anyone.

 If any of these symptoms are present, and you are a student, reach out to the Student Health Center (202-687-2200) right away.

 If you are a faculty or staff or member, please reach out to your primary care physician.

 You may reach out to the Care Navigation team for advice at CareNavigators@georgetown.edu.